-- Information that Berklee has designated as “directory information.”
+- Information the school has designated as “directory information.”

-- To the general public, the final results of a disciplinary proceeding, subject to the requirements, if the institution determines the student is an alleged perpetrator of a crime of violence or a nonforcible sex offense and the student has committed a violation of the institution’s rules or policies with respect to the allegation made against him/her.
+- To the general public, the final results of a disciplinary proceeding, subject to the requirements, if the school determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the school’s rules or policies with respect to the allegation made against him or her.

-- To parents of a student regarding the student’s violation of any federal, state, or local law, or of any rule or policy of the institution governing the use or possession of alcohol or a controlled substance if the institution determines the student committed a disciplinary violation and the student is under the age of 21.
+- To parents of a student regarding the student’s violation of any federal, state, or local law, or of any rule or policy of the school, governing the use or possession of alcohol or a controlled substance if the school determines the student committed a disciplinary violation and the student is under the age of 21.